-Stand Up Paddleboarding (SUP) is a popular and growing sport that’s really matured over the last few years, and it is expected to grow at about a 10% clip to become even more and more popular.
-Relatively quickly paddleboards are a main part of the paddling scene.
+Stand Up Paddleboarding (SUP) is a popular and growing sport that’s really matured over the last few years, and it is expected to grow at about an 8-10% clip to become even more and more popular.
+Based on the paddling statistics we monitor, it is the fastest-growing paddling category.
+Relatively quickly, paddleboards are a main part of the paddling scene.

 Paddle board designs have also evolved to accommodate different paddling styles, rider sizes, and niche uses.
 There are dozens of paddle boards on the market today, with many choices at each price point.
 While this kind of wide selection may seem challenging to wade into, it doesn’t have to be complicated.
 In this article, we’re going to simplify things and help you choose the right board for you from out of the broad SUP range.